Luna-Glob: Future lunar base

 It was planned in 2008 that Luna-Glob, a "robotic proving ground", would be followed by a robotic base, known in Russian as Lunny Poligon – or Lunar Range, and this base would progress with the construction of a habitable lunar base that would have several components: solar power station, telecommunication station, technological station, scientific station, long-range research rover, landing and launch area, and a telecom orbiting satellite.

-When the robotic phase is completed, the programme will continue with crewed lunar missions in the 2030s, starting with a crewed orbiter mission on a spacecraft called Orel.
+When the robotic phase is completed, the program will continue with crewed lunar missions in the 2030s, starting with a crewed orbiter mission on a spacecraft called Orel.
 In 2017, it was reported that Russia was planning to begin building the lunar base in the 2030s.

+In December 2025, Roscosmos gave NPO Lavochkin a contract to develop a lunar nuclear power plant.
+Roscosmos and the China National Space Administration had signed a memorandum of cooperation for its development in May 2025.